Pixar: Sequels and prequels

+That same month, on the subject of making a sequel, Docter stated "I want to make it because we have something new to say with these characters.
+And there's been a number of films that we would love to have a sequel to, that we couldn't find something."

+In March 2025, Iger announced that Coco 2 is in development.
+Lee Unkrich and Adrian Molina are returning as director and co-director respectively while Mark Nielsen is producing.

 Adaptation to television

-Toy Story is the first Pixar film to be adapted for television as Buzz Lightyear of Star Command film and TV series on the UPN television network, now The CW.
+Toy Story is the first Pixar film to be adapted for television as a Buzz Lightyear of Star Command film and TV series on the UPN television network, now The CW.
 Cars became the second with the help of Cars Toons, a series of 3-to-5-minute short films running between regular Disney Channel show intervals and featuring Mater from Cars.
 Between 2013 and 2014, Pixar released its first two television specials, Toy Story of Terror! and Toy Story That Time Forgot.
-Monsters at Work, a television series spin-off of Monsters, Inc., premiered in July 2021 on Disney+.
+Monsters at Work, a television series spin-off of Monsters, Inc. produced by Disney Television Animation, premiered in July 2021 on Disney+.

 On December 10, 2020, it was announced that three series would be released on Disney+.
-The first is Dug Days (featuring Dug from Up) where Dug explores suburbia.
-Dug Days premiered on September 1, 2021.
-Next a Cars show, titled Cars on the Road, was announced to arrive on Disney+ on September 8, 2022 following Mater and Lightning McQueen as they go on a road trip.
-Lastly, an original show entitled Win or Lose would be released on Disney+ in Fall 2023.
-The series will follow a middle school softball team the week leading up to the big championship game where each episode will be from a different perspective.
+The first Dug Days (featuring Dug from Up (2009)), which premiered on September 1, 2021.
+The second, a Cars show titled Cars on the Road, which follows Mater and Lightning McQueen as they go on a road trip.
+It premiered on Disney+ on September 8, 2022.
+An original show entitled Win or Lose, which follows a middle school softball team the week leading up to the big championship game where each episode is from a different perspective, premiered on Disney+ on February 19, 2025.

+A TV series based on Inside Out was announced to be in development for Disney+ in June 2023, with Soul co-writer Mike Jones hired as developer.
+The series, titled Dream Productions, premiered on Disney+ on December 11, 2024.

+On August 8, 2025, it was announced that a series is being developed as the third series in the Cars franchise, titled Cars: Lightning Racers.
+It is set to be released on Disney Jr. in 2027.